The first thing I notice about Fortune Centre is not the food. It is the light

 And if you slow down, even a five dollar plate begins to hold its own kind of weight.

-Fortune Centre Food Places: A Diverse Range of Good Food
+Fortune Centre Food Places: A Diverse Range of Local Dishes

 Fortune Centre food places boast an extensive variety of affordable and delicious dishes, perfect for budget-conscious diners.
 You can find everything from crispy fried chicken and fragrant chicken briyani to classic local favorites like nasi lemak, carrot cake, lor mee, and hokkien mee.